gallenc/solent2Public/workup/experimental/session2/Exercise1c.md

 ## Exercise 1: Adding multiple remove buttons
 It is a bit tedious having to cut and paste the name of an item to remove.
-Can you create a page like the figure below which provides a seperate button to delete each item.
+Can you create a page like the figure below which provides a separate button to delete each item.
 Clue - create a table and make the remove button one cell in the table.

 ![alt text](../session2/images/jspexample3b.png "Figure jspexample3b.png" )